VCityTeam/UD-SV/Doc/Devel/Needs/Need020.md

 * Time (period or interval)
 * Tags (multivalued)

+## API Operations
+* Create, Read, Update, Delete **document** with information specified in data format.
+* Create, Read, Update, Delete, List one or more **documents** with or without any matching criteria.
+Metadata for every document remains the same as specified in the data format above.

 ## Notes
  * The input is a set of excel files (or csv files).